thorlarsen/zen-garden-grp5/README.md

 npm run start

-If you want to monitor .scsx files, open a new command windoow in the same directory and enter this command:
+If you want to monitor our .scss files, open a new command windoow in the same directory and enter this command:

 npm run watch-sass